"Peer review" as a judgment on an academic work may affect the whole job and life of an educated person and is the utmost goal of managing a journal.

 - Signed-Reviewers: These reviewers agree to declare their names and affiliations on the public journal website.

-- Anonymous-Reviewers: These reviewers are anonymous for the public but known for EIC, while only their comments will be publicly available.
+- Anonymous Reviewers: These reviewers are anonymous to the public but known for EIC, while only their comments will be publicly available.

-- More transparency, constructiveness, and tactful comments of the peer review process: leads to an increase in the quality of reviews
+- More transparency, constructiveness, and tactful comments in the peer review process: lead to an increase in the quality of reviews

 - More motivations for all involved roles in the review process

-- Authors' satisfactions from the review process: Increases honesty between authors and reviewers
+- Authors' satisfaction from the review process: Increases honesty between authors and reviewers

 - Education of both authors and new students